arbirdi/IRC_Generative_Medical_imaging/README.md

 Muzammil and Muyi largely focused on dataset acquisition and researched information privacy and protection concerns.

 The GitHub Repo and this README were managed by Aidan.

+For references, see poster submission and project proposal submission.